-Titin came to MONA at about six months of age and was the third macaque arrive.
-Early on he was exhibiting behaviours of autoaggression in stressful situations .
+Titin came to MONA at about six months of age and was the third macaque to arrive.
+Early on he was exhibiting behaviours of aggression towards himself in stressful situations .

-His adaptation to the group was not easy, because despite his young age the two females were very harsh on him, but once integrated and accepted he became the darling of the group and he was often seen squeezed between the two females on cold winter days.
+His adaptation to the group was not easy, because despite his young age the two females were very harsh on him.
+However, once integrated and accepted he became the darling of the group and he was often seen squeezed between the two females on cold winter days.

-As for his physical appearance,he has changed a lot.
-He has already become a sub-adult with stunning canines.
+As for his physical appearance, he has changed a lot.
+He has already become a sub-adult with stunning canines and a beautiful coat.

 - Titin loves carrots, lentils and fresh grass.

 - Everyday he throw sticks at visitors, caregivers or the chimpanzees in the opposite enclosure.
-His technique is similar to that of the Olympic hammer throwers: holds the stick at one end, makes very fast turns until he has momentum then throws it against the fence.
+His technique is similar to that of the Olympic hammer throwers: He holds the stick at one end, makes very fast turns until he has momentum, then throws it against the fence.